2023 Most Popular Legal Professions Undergraduate Certificate Schools in New Mexico

 Most Popular New Mexico Schools for an Award Taking 1 to 4 Years in Legal Professions

-Our analysis found Central New Mexico Community College to be the most popular school for legal professions students who want to pursue a undergraduate certificate in New Mexico.
-CNM is a large public school located in the city of Albuquerque.
+Our 2023 rankings named Central New Mexico Community College the most popular school in New Mexico for legal professions students working on their undergraduate certificate.
+CNM is a fairly large public school located in the city of Albuquerque.

 Of the 9 students majoring in legal professions at CNM, 22% are male and 78% are female.

-The in-demand undergraduate certificate programs at Clovis Community College helped the school earn the #2 place on this year’s ranking of the most popular legal professions schools in New Mexico.
-Located in the remote town of Clovis, Clovis Community College is a public college with a small student population.
+A rank of #2 on this year’s list means Clovis Community College is a great place for legal professions students working on their undergraduate certificate.
+Located in the town of Clovis, Clovis Community College is a public school with a small student population.

 Women make up 80% of the legal professions majors at the school.